microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/src/zava-inventory-mcp/README.md

 - **Supply Chain**: Monitor product distribution across locations
 - **Analytics**: Generate reports on product performance by location
 - **Customer Service**: Check product availability for customers

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For questions or issues:
-1. Review the health endpoints at `/health` and `/`
-2. Check server logs for detailed error messages
-3. Visit `/docs` for interactive API documentation

 ---